IHS Markit introduces Digital Orbit

 In the readiness measure, the results show that 87% of organizations have adopted at least one transformative technology.
 Still, there is plenty of room left for companies and industries to realize the full benefits: Only 26% of key influencer respondents believe that appropriate business models are currently in place to capture full value from these technologies.

-Among the six technologies, three were deemed most ready for adoption: AI, cloud and virtualization, and IoT.
+Among the six technologies, three were deemed most ready for adoption: AI, Cloud & Virtualization, and IoT.
 The three technologies were propelled to the top of the readiness rankings by three measures in particular—tech maturity, ease of use, and business case.

 The high readiness score of AI reflects the continued technical advancements being made in the field, along with a clear sense of benefits that AI solutions provide as perceived by participants across different domains and verticals.
-Meanwhile, the high readiness scores for cloud and virtualization as well as IoT were understandable given that both technologies have been around for more than a decade.
+Meanwhile, the high readiness scores for Cloud & Virtualization as well as IoT were understandable given that both technologies have been around for more than a decade.
 Moreover, the two technologies have also seen the highest percentage of projects move beyond the proof-of-concept stage all the way to full deployment.

 Determining which technologies will have the most impact

-Artificial intelligence was also deemed the most impactful technology, followed closely behind by cloud and virtualization, IoT, blockchain, and 5G.
-Rated the least impactful was ubiquitous video.
+Artificial Intelligence was also deemed the most impactful technology, followed closely behind by Cloud & Virtualization, IoT, Blockchain, and 5G.
+Rated the least impactful was Video Everywhere.

 The relatively high impact scores seen in Digital Orbit suggest